blueberry404/DrawAndGuess-Compose/README.md

 ## Improvements Needed
 - Accurate synchronization of events between players.
+- Canvas drawing should have compatible mapping across different device sizes.
 - More robust error handling - since sockets have loads of cases to manage.
 I have focused on happy flows and handled disconnectivity issues.
 - Use a design pattern like MVI